atomjump/atomjumpcom-content-only/messaging-user-guide.md

 * https://app.atomjump.com

-You will first need to create an account on the web version of your forum, in ‘Settings’.

-Then, once you are signed in to your forum, open up the app, and pair it with your website.
-Once it is paired, and says ‘Listening for Messages’, you can push ‘Settings’ in the bottom right corner of the app.
-Then tap ‘Add New Forum’, and enter the name of your xyz.atomjump.com page (for xyz.atomjump.com you would type ‘xyz’), or paste in the URL of your page.
+Tap "Register on an AtomJump group or a Private Server" and enter the group name of your xyz.atomjump.com page (for xyz.atomjump.com you would type ‘xyz’), or paste in the URL mentioned on your private forum, under 'Settings'.

-If you are on a desktop, you can save a ‘Bookmark’ in your browser to the current page.

 ## To Post a Photo
 Click on the ‘upload’ icon in the bottom left corner.
 Select a .jpg photo from your drive and click ‘Upload’.
 Note: you can choose more than one photo.